Mallory McMorrow

 Mallory Ann McMorrow (born August 23, 1986) is an American politician who has served in the Michigan Senate since January 2019.
 She became senate majority whip on January 1, 2023.
-A member of the Democratic Party, she represents the 8th district; before that, she represented 13th district from 2019 to 2023, the area includes Berkley, Birmingham, Bloomfield Hills, Clawson, Rochester Hills, Royal Oak, and Troy, Michigan.
+A member of the Democratic Party, she represents the 8th district; before that, from 2019 to 2023, she represented the 13th district.
 Prior to running for the Michigan Senate, McMorrow worked in industrial design.
+She is currently a candidate for the United States Senate in Michigan for the 2026 election.

 Early life and education

-McMorrow was born in the Whitehouse section of Readington Township, New Jersey and graduated from Hunterdon Central Regional High School.
+McMorrow was born in the Whitehouse section of Readington Township, New Jersey, and graduated from Hunterdon Central Regional High School.
 She was raised Catholic and her family was active in their local parish.
 McMorrow sang in her church choir, and her mother taught Confraternity of Christian Doctrine (CCD) classes.
-However, her parents divorced, and their priest called her mother "disappointing" and said she was "not living up to the Church's expectations" as he had not seen her in church.
-McMorrow said that on Sundays, she and her mother volunteered at local soup kitchens outside of the diocese.
+However, her parents divorced, and their priest said her mother was "not living up to the Church's expectations".
+McMorrow said that on Sundays, she and her mother instead volunteered at local soup kitchens outside of the diocese.

 McMorrow received a Bachelor of Arts in industrial design from the University of Notre Dame in 2008.
 During her junior year at Notre Dame, she won a public design contest for the 2018 version of the Mazda3.
-She also finished in second in a contest to design the logo for the Indiana Toll Road.
+She also finished second in a contest to design the logo for the Indiana Toll Road.
 After graduation, McMorrow worked for design firms in New York and Los Angeles, as well as for Mattel and Gawker, before moving to Michigan.

 Political career

-McMorrow participated in the 2017 Women's March in Detroit, and began writing postcards to Betsy DeVos, the U.S. Secretary of Education, challenging positions of the Trump administration.
+McMorrow participated in the 2017 Women's March in Detroit and began writing postcards to Betsy DeVos, the U.S. Secretary of Education, challenging positions of the Trump administration.
 She applied to Emerge America's Michigan chapter, which provides training to political candidates.

 In 2018, McMorrow ran for the Michigan Senate, seeking to represent Michigan's 13th Senate district.
-She was unopposed in the Democratic Party's primary election, and faced incumbent Republican senator Marty Knollenberg in the general election.
+She was unopposed in the Democratic Party's primary election, and faced incumbent Republican Senator Marty Knollenberg in the general election.
 McMorrow defeated Knollenberg, receiving 52 percent of the vote, with 73,138 votes to Knollenberg's 67,798.
 Michigan Senate Democrats chose McMorrow to serve as the assistant minority floor leader.

-McMorrow supports expanding investment in renewable energy practices and funding clean water initiatives in her district.
-She supports LGBT rights, renewable energy initiatives, and gun control.
+McMorrow endorsed Elizabeth Warren for President in 2019 and volunteered for Warren's 2020 presidential campaign in Michigan.

 In January 2020, McMorrow, lobbyist Melissa Osborn and Michigan Advance reporter Allison Donahue accused Republican state Senator Peter Lucido of sexual harassment.
 McMorrow stated that Lucido touched her lower back and upper buttocks in November 2018, shortly after she was elected to the state senate, and made comments during a training session that suggested she won her election because of her appearance.